grashupfer99/pig-game/README.md

 # pig-game
-The Pig Game
+The Pig Game.
-Coded a simple dice game with Js.
+Javascript, HTML, CSS: styles, animations and a lot of creativity.